ccao-data/data-architecture/dbt/models/shared_columns.md

 ## board_bldg

 {% docs shared_column_board_bldg %}
-Board of Review assessed value of building from observation year
+Board of Review assessed value of building from year specified by column prefix (or year of observation if not prefixed)
 {% enddocs %}

 ## board_land

 {% docs shared_column_board_land %}
-Board of Review assessed value of land from observation year
+Board of Review assessed value of land from year specified by column prefix (or year of observation if not prefixed)
 {% enddocs %}

 ## board_tot

 {% docs shared_column_board_tot %}
-Board of Review total assessed value from observation year.
+Board of Review total assessed value from year specified by column prefix (or year of observation if not prefixed).

 This is the value after the first round of appeals at the Assessor's Office **and** the second round of appeals at the Board of Review.